Manohar11/Hadoop/README.md

 In this repository, will build the distributed processing applications using the major Big data tool i.e., Apache Spark.

 ## Apache Sqoop
-Refer to the link: <a href= 'https://github.com/Manohar11/Hadoop/blob/master/Sqoop/sqoop_scripts.txt'>
+Refer to the link: <a href= 'https://github.com/Manohar11/Hadoop/blob/master/Sqoop/sqoop_scripts.txt'> Sqoop scripts </a>

 ## Apache Spark